green-loan-portal/green-loan-portal.github.io/index.md

 ## Overview

 green-loan-portal is a web application that we have created for the [GEM$ loan program](https://gems.hawaii.gov/).
-The application provides improvements to current processes that are all done by hand.
+The application provides improvements to the current process which is done manually and is very prone to errors.
+As of now, the current process is mainly initiated by filling out a long PDF application that has many sections and can be overwhelming to fill out.
+Additionally, all the information from the submitted application is also inputted manually into a spreadsheet, so the possibility of errors are much more frequent, as every piece of information is copied over by hand.

+Our solution that we are working toward aims to eliminate the redundancies in the current process by creating a web application that is simple to fill out easy to follow along with.
+Applicants can create their own accounts, and fill out their application with the web-based forms, and can save their progress in the application to come back to it later.
+It also creates database entries for each user and records their responses in the forms in the database as well.
+For the loan processors, different account roles will be created, and they can look up any applicant by querying their information in the database.

+Finally, a key feature that we are working on implementing is to export database entries for each applicant into the original application form for historical documentation purposes.

 Some more improvements include:

 * User account creation to create new applications and save their application status
 * Monitoring of progress of application status to see what stage of processing it is in
 * Friendly web-based form for the GEM$ application
 * Database querying of loan applicants for loan processors
 * User Roles for all parties involved in the application process
+* Automation of key processes to ensure that things are handled/addressed in the quickest way possible

 ## Team Members: